selimssevgi/learning/bash/myreference/variable.md

 FILE=/tmp/abc.out

 VARIABLENAME="variableValue" #no spaces are allowed

+myvar = "shell would think myvar is a command like echo or smth"
 ```

 - The shell essentially sees the command line as a pile of commands